Space-Exploration-UAVTeam/VTOL_MSN_TakeOff_Landing_ROS2/README.md

 ```
 /airsim_node/[DroneName]/bottom_cam/Scene
 ```
-Airsim dose not have a UWB sensor or a direct yaw topic, so we obtain these two from Airsim topic
+Airsim dose not have a UWB sensor or a direct yaw topic, so we fake these two type of data out of the odometry topic
 ```
 /airsim_node/[DroneName]/odom_local_ned
 ```
-Airsim dose not have a GNSS satellite number or anything related to the GNSS positioning quality, so we ignore the "/satellite" topic.
+Airsim dose not have a GNSS satellite number or anything related to the GNSS positioning quality, so we ignore the "/satellite" topic and the corresponding logic in the code.

 ## 2. Build
 Clone the repository to your catkin workspace (for example `~/ros2_ws/`):